 2) Boneless roast

 Another great way to cook leg of lamb is to bone it out but not roll it up.
-When you are done you’ll have a big flap of meat, perhaps 2′ x 2′ and ranging in thickness from 1" to 4".
+When you are done you’ll have a big flap of meat, perhaps 2′ x 2′ and ranging in thickness from 1″ to 4″.
+Just leave it open flat—butterflied.
 The top will be fairly even and smooth, but the bottom will be irregular and have mountains and valleys from the deboning effort.
 These nooks and crannies are perfect places to hide flavors.
-Just rub it on all sides with Dolly’s Lamb Rub And Paste, let it marinate a few hours or overnight, and then roast it first over indirect heat at about 225°F, and then when it hits 115°F or so, move it over a hot direct flame and sear it dark.
+Just rub it on all sides with Dolly’s Lamb Rub And Paste, let it marinate a few hours or overnight, and then roast it first over indirect heat at about 225°F, and when it hits 115°F or so in the center, move it over a hot direct flame and sear it dark.
 This is called reverse sear.
 Read more about reverse sear here.

-Another method is to cut it into chunks and make kebobs or just grill them as chunks.
-In Western New York they are an artform called spiedies.
+Another method is to cut the leg meat into chunks and make kebabs or just grill them as chunks.
+In Western New York they are an art form called spiedies.

 Serve with: Roasted red peppers, potatoes, grilled zucchini, and a big red wine like Zinfandel or Syrah.

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page